dayana0425/blooming-flower-nft/README.md

-# Blossoming Flower NFT - A Customizable Dynamic NFT
+# Blooming Flower NFT - A Customizable Dynamic NFT
 * Week 3 of Alchemy's Road To Web3 Challenge [link](https://docs.alchemy.com/docs/3-how-to-make-nfts-with-on-chain-metadata-hardhat-and-javascript)
 * Make NFTs with On-Chain Metadata that we can update
 * Process and store on-chain SVG images and JSON objects